All Humans Are Welcome Here!

 When I Almost Killed George Steck

 TL;DR Lucky for him, George Steck is already dead.
 I was just very mad at him for a couple days for suggesting anyone hike this section of the Esplanade in the Grand Canyon.
 In hindsight I myself wonder what I was doing trudging through sometimes hip deep snow drifts in a blizzard to Monument Point.
 But nevermind that, it’s another story.
 This story starts at the Bill Hall Monument Point trailhead, where I began by borrowing a few small bottles of water from the back of a pickup truck loaded with several dozen gallons.
 Gee I wondered, what was that person told?
 Obviously not the weather forecast!
-What’s wonderful about snow and rain in the Grand Canyon is it means… continue reading
+What’s wonderful about snow and rain in the Grand Canyon is it means finding water isn’t such a chore.
+I knew in a matter of minutes I’d be going from 36º and snowing continue reading…

 Cabin 140 on the North Rim